The-Real-Puddleglum/multiple-choice-game/README.md

-# multiple-choice-game
-Ruby code
-# This is a multiple choice game that you can play.
-# It will be expanded upon in the future, as time warrants.
+# This is my multiple choice game.
+I am not quite done with adding all the options, so more options will appear as necessary and as time warrants.